Paliak/PaliaksNotes/docs/CozyHosting/index.md

 ![View of the main website](Assets/hosting_page.jpg)

-Since there seems to be quite a few buttons; let's run an automated scan using zapproxy to spider to website and maybe pickup on something (doesn't end up finding anything interesting).
+Since there seems to be quite a few buttons; let’s run an automated scan using zapproxy to spider to website and maybe pickup on something (doesn’t end up finding anything interesting).

 ![View of the quick start page of zap proxy](Assets/zap_spider.jpg)

-While at it let's run a vhost fuzzer (nothing found) and a generic feroxbuster fuzz:
+While at it let’s run a vhost fuzzer (nothing found) and a generic feroxbuster fuzz:

 ```bash
 $ gobuster vhost -u http://cozyhosting.htb/ -w /opt/SecLists/Discovery/DNS/subdomains-top1million-110000.txt -o recon/vhostbust